lazylibrarian/LazyLibrarian/README.md

 <img src="http://tweakers.net/ext/f/nRWbGC8qWH2y2BqYNVHUJuIn/full.png" width="800">
 <img src="http://tweakers.net/ext/f/4gmyYa6Wf8zcd0WpbanIGFwl/full.png" width="800">

-Yes, there is a lot of headphones references in this project.
-In fact, I used headphones as a base, but also code from SickBeard and CouchPotato to learn how to write a python program.
-It's a goal to eliminate all references to these other projects, but I need to create a working program first.
+Yes, it looks like headphones, that's because I am using it's datatables also for generating booktables.
+I also copied a lot of code from Headphones, CouchPotato and Sickbeard.
+I am learning python, so I hope my coding will become better with practice (consider when you laugh out loud about my code that I didn't know any python a few months ago)...
 Taking babysteps ;)

 LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
 It uses the extensive Goodreads.com website as a source, but I'd like to write locales too (like bol.com for dutch info.
 Other languages need to be added by others).